winstreak-ws/Starfish-Proxy-Winstreak-Plugin/README.md

 **Things to be finished before release- DM me (@hexze) if you'd like to cross something off the list, and make a pull request**

 ### Proxy
-- Full plugin API for the easiest possible plugin development
+- Test and complete plugin API
-   - Dependency system, allow certain features to be used only if certain plugins are installed
-   - Versioning
-   - Obfuscated plugins..?
+   - Add versioning
 - Exitlag compat(?)

 ### Plugins

 #### Anticheat
 **Chat alerts for blatant cheaters**
-- Fix ScaffoldB and ScaffoldC checks falsing very often
-- Improve checks in general
+- Rewrite all checks
+- Certainty Threshild
 - /wdr command in chat for players who flag past a certain threshold

 #### Urchin